10 Problems on Beacon Hill

 As the board began to fill up with "no" votes, Petrolati apparently took notice and talked into a microphone he didn't know was on.
 "It's a yes?"
 "Switch 'em.
 Yes, yes, yes, yes yes, Mikey," shouted Petrolati to Division Leader Mike Moran.
 Suddenly, DeLeo and Petrolati's votes switched to "yes."
 And then all 63 Democrat who had initially voted "no" suddenly switched his or her vote to "yes."”

-Given all the important ways in which the Speaker can enforce discipline, taking a stand in caucus is just as bad as attacking Bob.
+Given the ways in which the Speaker and Senate President can enforce discipline, taking a stand in caucus is just as bad as personally attacking them.

 Are you mad about this state of affairs?
 Then join us and get involved advocating for transparency and accountability at the State House